Boyd Rolleston

-Boyd Chakraborty (formerly Rolleston) is a fictional character on the New Zealand soap opera Shortland Street portrayed by Sam Bunkall.
+Boyd Rolleston is a fictional character on the New Zealand soap opera Shortland Street portrayed by Sam Bunkall.
 He made his first screen appearance on the episode broadcast on 13 September 2012.
 Boyd arrives as the hospitals newest surgeon and is portrayed as a no-nonsense doctor, down-to-earth, and unpretentious despite coming from a wealthy and privileged upbringing, making friends regardless of his social-status.

 Creation and casting

 Bunkall was cast as new doctor Boyd Rolleston in 2012, a no-nonsense surgeon from a wealthy family in the farming industry.
 His down-to-earth, unpretentious attitude quickly made him peers of all social status' and has a clear track record which has earned him fans in his field.
 He is "honest and friendly with a wry sense of humour" and quickly makes friends regardless of their social status and he socialises with nurses just like he does with the more higher ranking hospital staff.
 Boyd made an unannounced departure from the street on the 16 September 2021 after reuniting with his wife Zara Chakraborty.
 Sam Bunkall served a total of 9 years on the show, being one of the longest characters on the show.
 Boyd made a return on the 25th May 2022, nine months after his departure in order to commemorate the show's 30th anniversary.